 Apart from meats and lard, all sorts of fried pastries were a staple at many households.
-17th and 18th century patisseries of Warsaw were said to produce the best pączki in the country.
+17th and 18th-century patisseries of Warsaw were said to produce the best pączki in the country.
 They were even delivered to the king Stanisław August Poniatowski’s residence on Fat Thursday.
 I wonder if it was due to the king’s liking for the sweet doughnuts or to his belief in superstitions.
 Some secrets remain unsolved, I suppose.

-Not many people decide to make them at home, due to pączki’s rather wayward character: only seasoned and experienced cooks often feel confident enough to prepare them.
-The pączki preparation is not only a time-consuming task (about 4h to make them), but also a patience-trying one, as pączki dough doesn’t like cold, drafty kitchens, and requires 20 minutes of hand kneading.
-It should count as a workout session, really, this pączki making endeavour.
+Not many people decide to make them at home though, due to their rather wayward character.
+Often, only seasoned and experienced cooks feel confident enough to prepare them.
+The pączki preparation is not only a time-consuming task (about 4h in total), but also a patience-trying one, as pączki pastry doesn’t like cold, drafty kitchens, and requires 20 minutes of hand kneading.
+It should count as a workout session, don’t you think?

 Nowadays, many patisseries in Poland cater to all kinds of diets, creating gluten-free, vegan, dairy-free and other kinds of paczki, making it possible for everyone, regardless of their dietary habits or restrictions, to have a pączek for good luck on Fat Thursday.
 And don’t think it’s an easy thing to make a vegan or gluten-free pączek, as the traditional recipe calls for fresh yeast, wheat flour, butter, sugar, egg yolks – and if that wasn’t enough, it should be fried in lard.
 I truly admire those who try to transform the pączek into a more egalitarian treat.